Pound weakens and government borrowing costs rise again after Truss speech

 “She may have hoped that her triple promise of growth would have calmed markets further but with nothing new to offer on the table, her words have not had the desired effect so far.

-“The pound dipped below 1.14 dollars, hovering around 1.135 dollars, and 10-year gilt yields lifted a little to a whisker under 4%.
+“The pound dipped below 1.14 dollars, hovering around 1.135 dollars, and 10-year gilt yields lifted a little to a whisker under 4 per cent.

 “The speech will do little to quell dissent over worries that public services will bear the brunt of the tax cuts plans.